Arriving in Tarifa

 As I drove toward Spain, I felt deeply grateful.
 This was the perfect finale to the northern chapter of my French route.
 Though I’ll return to explore the south later, this stretch of coastline will always mark the true beginning of the adventure.

-Merci beaucoup, France.
-Now onto the next route San Sebastián. 🇪🇸
+Next route San Sebastián. 🇪🇸

 Saturday.
 Arrival in Bordeaux

-I arrived in Bordeaux on a Saturday afternoon around 2:30PM after a smooth three-hour drive from La Rochelle.
+I arrived in Bordeaux on a Saturday afternoon after a smooth three-hour drive from La Rochelle.
 My Airbnb was perfectly placed in Chartrons, the city’s creative heart at Rue Ramonet, complete with a hot tub and that understated cool that instantly makes you think, yep, I could live here.

 As luck would have it, I’d landed right in the middle of La Fête du Vin Nouveau et de la Brocante, a street festival celebrating wine, food, vintage finds, and music.
 The whole neighbourhood was buzzing: live bands on every corner, the scent of food drifting through the air, and locals in their most stylish “just threw this on” outfits wove through the crowd.